alpperen/webchat/README.md

-Before running it you need to run the command "pip install flask flask_socketio" in terminal
+Before running it you need to run the command in terminal:
+      pip install flask flask_socketio